 Asian Rhinoplasty Recovery

-Dr. Sanan will provide comprehensive aftercare instructions for every stage of your recovery.
+Comprehensive aftercare instructions will be provided for every stage of your recovery.
 Adhering to these recommendations is essential for optimal healing and to avoid compromising your results.

 The nose will be bandaged after your procedure.
-This dressing will help protect the treatment area, and it will be removed after about a week during a follow-up appointment with Dr. Sanan.
+This dressing will help protect the treatment area, and it will be removed after about a week during a follow-up appointment.
 External stitches can also be removed at that time.

 Patients should plan for at least a week of downtime to rest after surgery.
 Discomfort is normal in the first week or two of rhinoplasty recovery.
 Post-op swelling and bruising in the treatment area should begin to diminish after one or two weeks.
-Dr. Sanan may recommend over-the-counter products or prescription medication to help you stay comfortable until these symptoms subside.
+Over-the-counter products or prescription medication may be recommended to help you stay comfortable until these symptoms subside.